CareerBuilder

 CareerBuilder is an American employment website founded in 1995 that operates in the United States, Europe, and Asia.
-CareerBuilder provides a job search engine, talent management software, and other recruitment related services.
+CareerBuilder provides a job search engine, talent management software, and other recruitment-related services.
 The company is owned by BOLD Holdings.

 History

 CareerBuilder was founded by Robert J. McGovern in 1995 under the name NetStart Inc.

 In 1996, Netstart raised $2 million in investment.

-In 1998, NetStart Inc. changed its name to CareerBuilder and raised another $7 million in investment.
+In 1998, NetStart Inc. changed its name to CareerBuilder and raised another $7 million in funding.

 In 1999, the company's IPO raised $8 million more than initially forecasted, but was less successful than other Net offerings of the time.
-In its first day of trading, the company's shares opened at $17.50 and rose as high as $20 before closing at $16.
+In its first day of trading, the company's shares opened at $17.50 and rose as high as $20.00 before closing at $16.00.
 Microsoft acquired a minority stake in the company in exchange for using the company's database on their own web portal.

 In July 2000, the company was purchased in a joint venture by Knight Ridder and Tribune Company for $8 a share.
 CareerBuilder acquired competitors CareerPath.com and later Headhunter.net which had already acquired CareerMosaic.

 In 2001, major newspapers owned by Knight Ridder and the Tribune Company merged their help wanted sections with the online component.

 In March 2002, Robert McGovern was replaced as CEO of the company by Robert Montgomery.
 Gannett purchased a one-third interest in the company for $98.3 million in 2002, adding the CareerBuilder brand to its 90 newspapers nationwide.
 The company suffered major difficulty because of the dot com crash and nearly went bankrupt.

 The McClatchy Company purchased Knight Ridder for $4.5 billion in stock and cash in March 2006.
 In May 2006, according to two consumer complaints received by the office of Illinois Attorney General, Lisa Madigan, and reports from other states, scam artists have been contacting job hunters through CareerBuilder.com regarding a "Donations Handler" position with an international charity, also known as a pigeon drop: the "handler" accepts checks sent in the mail from Peachtree Corners, Georgia and is required to wire transfer the amount to an international account within 24 hours, but the checks are later discovered to be fraudulent.
 Victims reported losing between $500 and $2,000 in this scheme.